 Pierre Haobsh was found guilty on all charges Wednesday by Judge Brian Hill in the triple-homicide case that prosecutors called “one of the most unspeakable horrors and murders” in Santa Barbara history.

-The verdict brings closure to a case that began when Dr. Henry Han, described by prosecutor Benjamin Ladinig as “one of Santa Barbara’s most beloved healers, and a beacon of light,” was left bullet ridden — shot to death in his sleep along with his wife, Jennie, and their five-year-old daughter Emily in the early morning hours of March 23, 2016.
+The verdict brings closure to a case that began when Dr. Henry Han, described by prosecutor Benjamin Ladinig as “one of Santa Barbara’s most beloved healers, and a beacon of light,” was left bullet-ridden — shot to death in his sleep along with his wife, Jennie Yu; and their 5-year-old daughter, Emily Han, in the early morning hours of March 23, 2016.
 Han and his wife took three bullets each to the head, while Emily was shot eight times.

 Haobsh was arrested three days after the murders following a tip from his friend and associate Thomas “TJ” Direda, who provided detectives with information that would lead them to find out Haobsh had committed the killings after incorporating a business with Han, called Obsidian Teradyne, that aimed to synthesize CBD for herbal medicine.